 The Law Regarding Bicycle Accidents:

 Pursuant to Section 193(1) of the Highway Traffic Act, R.S.O.
 1990 c.
 H. 8, where a cyclist is injured as the result of a collision with a car (or motorcycle or truck), the motor vehicle driver has the onus to prove, on a balance of probabilities, that the driver did not cause the collision.
 This is known in law as the ‘Reverse Onus’.
 Significantly, the law provides that the driver is bound to use reasonable care to prevent the collision, even where the driver has the right of way.
 See e.g. Pelletier v.
 Her Majesty the Queen, 2013 ONSC 6898 (CanLii).

-If you or a loved one has been injured in a bike accident and need legal assistance please call our Toronto and Hamilton personal injury lawyers of Michael’s Law Firm at 647-495-8995.
-You can also request a free confidential assessment of your case by completing our online form.
+If you or a loved one has been injured in a bike accident and needs legal assistance please contact our Toronto and Hamilton personal injury lawyers of Michael’s Law Firm by completing our confidential online form.